cappuccinocosmico/scratchzero/docs/initial.md

 is a state of the art reinforcement learning architecture designed to do similar stuff to alphago but with way fewer samples.
 Its the main idea for

-2. EVERYTHING MUST COME FROM SCRATH.
-No dependancies except for extreme basics, the following must be forbidden.
+2. EVERYTHING MUST COME FROM SCRATCH.
+No dependencies except for extreme basics, the following must be forbidden.
-- No transformer or tensor libraries. ie candle or other stuff
+- No transformer or tensor libraries. ie candle / burn or other stuff
-- Dependancies for automatic differentiation.
+- Dependencies for automatic differentiation.
 Autograd baad.

 3. Rust for everything!!
 Largely just because of the type safety and ability to write very generic low level code.